mattdibi/eclipsecon-keyboard-talk/slides.md

 <!--
 Here you can see a Skeletyl from Bastardkb.
 It features both a concave key well and tilting.

+Again, this project is completely open source and the case is 3D printable.
+All files are provided by the author so that you can print it yourself.
 -->

 ---